scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 c.stopRunning()         // "No need to stop"
 ```

 If that code makes sense — great, you’re comfortable with traits as interfaces.
-If not, don’t worry, they’re explained in more detail in the Data Modeling sections of this Overview and the Reference documentation.
+If not, don’t worry, they’re explained in more detail in the [Data Modeling][data-1] sections of this Overview.

 #### Classes